tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 ## Verify [/sending-domains/{domain_name}/verify]

 ### Verify a Sending Domain [POST]

+**Note:** While it is possible to call this endpoint in SparkPost Elite, the verification status of a sending domain is currently ignored.

 The verify resource validates the specified verification field types.
 Including the fields "dkim_verify" and "spf_verify" in the request initiates a check against the associated DNS record type for the specified sending domain.
 The domain's "status" object is returned on success.

 + Request (application/json)